iapm-49/CSC212-SortingAlgorithms/README.md

 # Downloads
    - First, you will need to download all of the files from our "sortingalgo" folder, which includes each of the .cpp and .h files for our four algorithms.
 You will also need to download each of the .txt files found in the "txtFiles" folder in order to run each unique combination of algorithms, text file sizes, and organization of values in the text files.
+   - Note: Make sure all of these files are in the same folder.

 # User Input
 1. Compile all of the .cpp files appropriately for your choice of IDE.